Portland Attorney Brian Wheeler Affordable Bankruptcy

 Don’t sell, give away or transfer ownership of anything prior to filing your bankruptcy case without first discussing it with your lawyer.

-Doing so could allow a bankruptcy trustee to go after the property
+Doing so could allow a bankruptcy trustee to go after the property.

 Don’t use credit cards or incur more debt.

-One you have decided to file a bankruptcy you should stop using credit cards or borrowing money.
+Once you have decided to file a bankruptcy you should stop using credit cards or borrowing money.
 If you continue to incur new debt prior to filing, it could prompt an objection from the creditor and you may be forced to repay the money.

 Don’t pay money to family members or friends.